- 1 Process of communication:

-- Using groups to enforce strong norms for on-the-job and off-the-job group behaviour.
+- Using groups to enforce strong norms for on-the-job and off-the-job group behavior.

-- Distributing resources on a group rather than on individual basis, and
+- Distributing resources on a group rather than on an individual basis, and

 The groups perform tour functions of (1) Socializing the new employees (2) Getting he work done (3) Decision making and (4) Control measures. .

-Group dynamics states following characteristics of a group
+Group dynamics states the following characteristics of a group

 - Structure – Each member occupies a position in the group depending on his status, power, experience, aggressiveness etc. Leadership is a Special status.

-- Roles – Depending on position, the 1embers perform three types of roles: expected role, perceived role and enacted role
+- Roles – Depending on the position, the 1embers perform three types of roles: expected role perceived role and enacted the role

-- Norms – mean prescriptions for acceptable behaviour determined by the group
+- Norms – mean prescriptions for acceptable behavior determined by the group

 - Informal communication system – or grapevine communications in all directions hold be utilized to attain objectives.

-Supervisors’ good behaviour with their workers, informal relations and taking interest in their personal matters and paying constant attention for their individual growth, give desired results.
-Such behaviour is much more useful to make the workers safety oriented Sympathetic and fatherly behaviour is the best form of communication process.
+Supervisors’ good behavior with their workers, informal relations and taking interest in their personal matters and paying constant attention for their individual growth, give desired results.
+Such behavior is much more useful to make the worker’s safety oriented Sympathetic and fatherly behavior is the best form of the communication process.
 Group dynamics should not disintegrate the organization, rather it should strengthen integration.
 Art of communication should be developed for this purpose by giving special training to the superiors.